Pelješac: Medieval history

 In the 6th century Pelješac came under Byzantine rule.

 Upon the arrival of the Slavs, the area from the Neretva river to Rijeka Dubrovačka, and from the northern Herzegovina mountains to the Adriatic coast, new socio-political entities had been established, namely Neretva, Primorje, Travunija and Zahumlje, and ruled by newly risen local nobility.
 Ston with Rat (then the name for the Pelješac peninsula) and Mljet were under the rule of one of these principalities, namely under the knez of Zahumlje.
 These local rulers acknowledged the supremacy of Byzantium.
 After Mihajlo Višević, who acknowledged the authority of Bulgarian emperor Simeon, Zahumlje was ruled over by different dynasties.
 Around 950, it was briefly ruled by Duke Časlav.
 At the end of the 10th century, Samuilo was the Lord of Zahumlje, and the dukedom belonged to king Ivan Vladimir.
-In 1168, the Dukedom and Zahumlje were conquered by Grand Prince of Raška Stefan Nemanja.
+In 1168, the Dukedom and Zahumlje were conquered by Grand Prince of Serbia Stefan Nemanja.
 Thirty years later, Zahumlje was invaded by Andrija, the Duke of Croatia and Dalmatia.
 In 1254, Béla IV of Hungary invaded Bosnia and Zahumlje.
 From 1304, Zahumlje was ruled by Mladen Šubić, then again for a short period by local župan, and from 1325 by Stjepan II Kotromanić.
 Republic of Ragusa (Dubrovnik), acquired it from Bosnian rulers in several purchases over several decades, first in 1333 and then on 15 January 1399.
 King Tvrtko II confirmed purchase of the Bosansko Primorje to Dubrovnik on 24 June 1405.

 The old Ston was located on the slopes of the hills of Gorica and St. Michael, south of the Ston field.
 There were several early Christian churches there, the largest of which was St. Stephen's Church.
 The bishopric church of Mary Magdalene stood until it was bombed by the Allies in 1944.
 The only church that still remains is the church of St. Michael, built in the middle of the late antique castrum.

 The original old town was demolished in the earthquake of 1252.
 With the arrival of the Republic, a new city was built on today's location.
 When renovations were made at the church of St. Michael at the top of the hill, fragments of Roman decorative plaster, Roman tombstones and antique ceramics were found, confirming this assumption.
 According to some sources, Ston experienced a destructive civil war in 1250, and in these conflicts the city suffered a great deal of destruction.

 The turbulent times at the beginning of the 14th century spread across the entire country of Zahumlje.
 The usurpation by the Branivojević brothers, forced the people of Dubrovnik to fight them in 1326 with the help of Stjepan II Kotromanić.
 That year, people from Dubrovnik settled Ston, and immediately began to invest and rebuild, and established a new Ston to defend the Pelješac and protect the slaves from which they had earned big revenue.
 Since the conflict between the Ban in Bosnia and Serbian king, the Dubrovniks purchased Pelješac with Ston from both rulers in 1333.